 Remote sensing is the science and art of obtaining information about an object, area or phenomenon through the analysis of data acquired by a device that is not in contact with object, area, or phenomenon under investigation, (Lillesand and Kiefer, 2008).
-Remote sensing also defined as gathering information about the Earth's surface from a distance without making direct physical contact (Eamus et al., 2015).
-It provides a large variety and amount of data about the earth surface for detailed analysis and change detection with the help of various space borne and airborne sensors.
+Remote sensing is also defined as gathering information about the Earth's surface from a distance without making direct physical contact (Eamus et al., 2015).
+It provides a large variety and amount of data about the Earth's surface for detailed analysis and change detection with the help of various spaceborne and airborne sensors.
 Remote sensing is used as an effective tool to keep track of land changes (Wirawan and Chernovita, 2023).
 A Geographic Information System (GIS) is a system designed to operate, store, capture, examine and present spatial or geographic data.
 The remote sensing and GIS integrated together yields better mapping and monitoring of natural resources.

 Change detection is the process of identifying differences in the state of an object or phenomenon by observing it at different time period (Singh, 1989).
-The change detection using remote sensing and GIS is powerful method of monitoring and analyzing changes on the earth’s surface over time.
+The change detection using remote sensing and GIS is a powerful method of monitoring and analyzing changes on the Earth’s surface over time.
 To monitor land changes, remote sensing is used as an effective tool (Samuel and Hanna, 2023).
-Timely and accurate change detection of earth's surface features provides the foundation for better understanding relationships and interactions between human and natural phenomena to better manage and use resources.
+Timely and accurate change detection of Earth's surface features provides the foundation for better understanding relationships and interactions between human and natural phenomena to better manage and use resources.
 (Lu et al., 2004).
-By leveraging advanced technologies and methodologies we can gain valuable insights into environmental changes for policy decision and sustainable development.
+By leveraging advanced technologies and methodologies, we can gain valuable insights into environmental changes for policy decisions and sustainable development.
 To detect land use and land cover change, a comparison of two or more satellite images acquired at different times can be used to evaluate the temporal or spectral reflectance differences that have occurred between them (Yesmin et al., 2014).
 Considering the climatic and topographic condition of upper Ghod river basin with advancement of geospatial technique the present study was planned for LULC change detection using remote sensing and GIS.